LeoYulinLi/leoresumebot/readme.md

 http://resumebot.r32.me/

 ## Features
+- Inputs are processed by NLP (Natural Language Processing) engine
 - The bot knows the context
 - You can ask the bot follow-up questions
 - Ask about details of my projects that are not listed on the resume (e.g. challenges)